|

 For mutual funds: We recommend a brokerage account at Charles Schwab.

-For beginners: A robo account at either company is a solid starting point.
+For beginners: A robo-style account at either firm can be a solid starting point.

 Acorns vs Robinhood Result